Nicholaswogan/PhotoData/README.md

 # PhotoData

-`PhotoData` parses the [MPI-Mainz](http://satellite.mpic.de/spectral_atlas) photochemistry database of photolysis cross sections. `PhotoData` will retrieve all the data corresponding to a certain molecule, then try to knit together a single best series of photolysis cross section from all the data avaliable.
+`PhotoData` parses the [MPI-Mainz](http://satellite.mpic.de/spectral_atlas) photochemistry database of photolysis cross sections. `PhotoData` will retrieve all the data corresponding to a certain molecule, and will try to knit together a single best series of photolysis cross section from all the data avaliable.

 # Installation
 Install with pip: